WHAT WE DO

 Caring for a child or teen until their parent(s) can resume full responsibility, or until another permanent home is found.
 Foster Parent(s) make a commitment to help a child or teen through a difficult period, provide love and guidance, and then let go.

-HOW DO I BECOME A FOSTER OR ADOPTIVE PARENT?
+HOW DO I BECOME A RESOURCE FAMILY?

 HOW LONG DOES IT TAKE?

-Certification takes 2-3 months, typically.
+Certification typically takes 2-3 months.

 WHAT DOES IT COST?

-PERSAD Center does not charge agency fees as part of our certification process.
+Persad Center does not charge agency fees as part of our certification process.
 You will be required to provide documentation of your financial stability, demonstrating your ability to provide for a child in your home.

 WHAT ARE THE REQUIREMENTS?

 Resource Families (Foster Parents) must be at least 21 years of age, demonstrate proof of income, undergo criminal background and child abuse background checks, and complete pre-service training and certification.
-PERSAD Center also requires that Resource Families are accepting and affirming of LGBTQ identities – and do not believe these identities are pathological, unnatural, evil or in need of being changed.
+Persad Center also requires that Resource Families are accepting and affirming of LGBTQ+ identities and do not believe these identities are pathological, unnatural, evil, or in need of being changed.